2024 Maryland Legislative Session

 Nikki Davis

 Maryland is at a critical point in its work to reduce pollution in the Bay and improve water quality.
-During the 2024 session, CBF will be urging the General Assembly to prioritize restoration efforts that are long-lasting, cost-effective, and targeted to confront climate change, tackle pollution sources, and support the state's growing aquaculture industry.
+During the 2024 session, CBF urged the General Assembly to prioritize restoration efforts that are long-lasting, cost-effective, and targeted to confront climate change, tackle pollution sources, and support multiple environmental and community benefits.

 Creating a Whole Watershed Pilot Program